Results on coupled Ricci and harmonic map flows: A detailed example of the flow

 and let $c=c(t) \geq 0$ be a non-increasing function.
-For the resulting $(RH)_c$ flow system to remain a system of ordinary differential equations for the metric, we need $\phi$ to be harmonic and $\nabla \phi \otimes \nabla \phi = d\phi \otimes d\phi$ to be a diagonal left-invariant tensor.
+For the resulting \textsc{hrf} system to remain a system of ordinary differential equations for the metric, we would like $\phi$ to be harmonic and $\nabla \phi \otimes \nabla \phi = d\phi \otimes d\phi$ to be a diagonal left-invariant tensor.
 It is not hard to see that the latter condition requires that

 for some $a, b \in \R$.
 Note that such a function is also a group homomorphism, and that

 so it is harmonic.
 Then